heidimillerpresents-png/claude-skills/README.md

 Runs a management-consulting-style analysis of a company's job listings to identify the real business pain points behind an open role, for use when applying to that role.
 See `job-listing-strategic-analysis/SKILL.md`

+## resume-tailoring-pipeline

+Triages a batch of job postings for fit, then produces a tailored two-page resume for the ones worth pursuing.
+See `resume-tailoring-pipeline/SKILL.md`.

+**Note:** this skill's formatting rules (comp floor, contact-line order, resume length, style preferences) reflect my own defaults.
+If you use it, edit the rules in the SKILL.md to match your own resume standards before running it.